vrionisnick/rtd-tutorial/docs/source/index.rst

 .. toctree::

+   Introduction:
+   Features
+   Place in the architecture
+   User guide
+   Prerequisites (other enablers in place, k8s persistent volumes free...)
+   Installation
+   Configuration options
-   usage
+   API usage
-   api
+   Developer guide
+   How to contribute
+   Version control and release
+   License
+   Notice (dependencies)

-Lumache has its documentation hosted on Read the Docs.
+Wiki template has its documentation hosted on Read the Docs.